sherry-roar/MatrixPIC_AD/README.md

 ## Directory Structure

 Before running the build scripts, ensure your project is structured as follows.
-The official source codes for AMReX and PICSAR should be placed in the `deps` directory.
+The official source codes for AMReX should be placed in the `deps` directory.

 ```
 .